Marcus-Arcadius/sd-webui-bash-suite/README.md

 ## 📔 ArkiSD-R.sh

 #### After installing and running for the first time, you won't need to run the install script again.
 Instead, run this script to get started the next time you need to start up SD-WebUI.
+If your interface ever stops working for you, press CTRL-C inside of the console and initialize this script again.

 #### Initialize it with 'chmod +x ArkiSD-R.sh && bash ArkiSD-R.sh'.